Department of Political Science

 205 Ruby Jones Hall

-Housed in the College of Business and Public Affairs (CBPA), the Department of Political Science has historically been one of the most popular liberal arts majors because it is useful in a wide variety of postgraduate careers.
+Housed in the College of Science and Mathematics, the Department of Political Science has historically been one of the most popular liberal arts majors because it is useful in a wide variety of postgraduate careers.
 Changes in technology, in telecommunications, in transportation, in social institutions and political structures, as well as demographic changes will continue to transform the careers of public officials, government workers, lawyers, diplomats, teachers, nonprofit advocates, businessmen/women, and consultants.
 Such changes pose a number of challenges for today's graduates.
 The Department of Political Science offers a diversity of degree programs--some more general and others more specific – that can meet those challenges.

 The four undergraduate degree options that we offer are as follows:

-Our Bachelor of Arts degree, general concentration, is the most popular "track" in our department.
+Our Bachelor of Arts, general concentration, is the most popular "track" in our department.
 This allows the greatest flexibility and is probably the one best suited to students planning to continue graduate studies in political science (unless they plan to emphasize international relations or public administration) and law school.
-The general concentration prepares students for careers a number of areas, including advocacy, journalism, politics, business, public opinion and survey research, government service, and military service.
+The general concentration prepares students for careers in a number of areas, including advocacy, journalism, politics, business, public opinion and survey research, government service, and military service.

 Our Bachelor of Arts degree with a concentration in Applied Public Policy, although it is a liberal arts degree, is designed for students who are fairly certain they wish to seek a career analyzing public policy, working in government, or bringing their practical computer and survey skills to the government or business world.